 Outpatient Clinic Subspecialties Rotation

-There are 5 neurologists in this group and they deal with a variety of outpatient neurology consults including patients with headache, spinal cord disease, MS and many other issues.
+This group deals with a variety of outpatient neurology consults including patients with headache, spinal cord disease, MS and many other issues.
 The general neurology clinic rotation provides an opportunity to see patients with important and interesting disorders who do not qualify for admission to the hospital.
 Residents will work up new patients and see return patients with general neurologic complaints during each half-day clinic, under the supervision of one or more neurology attendings.
 Residents will discuss each case with the attending.
 For the more challenging patients, residents should research the patients’ problems after the clinic visit, and discuss their assessment with an attending.

 Three months are spent on the pediatric neurology service.
 During this time, residents will maintain their continuity clinics (1/2 day per week), but will be excused from all other obligations on the adult service to devote themselves to pediatric neurology.
 They will admit and follow patients on the child neurology service, attend pediatric neurology clinics (general pediatric neurology, epilepsy, developmental/behavioral), and attend pediatric neurology conferences.

 Residents may elect to do additional elective rotation blocks in Epilepsy/EEG, General Clinic, Neuromuscular Clinic, Behavioral Clinic, or Movement Disorders.

 When on the Neurology service, residents are expected to review all images obtained on their patients and review them with the service attending.
 All current imaging studies are available for review on an excellent web-based system.
 During the neuroradiology elective, residents will have access to extensive teaching files, attend neuroradiology conferences, and read studies with attending neuroradiologists.